 - As the number of impurities in ranitidine increases, they may exceed the amount that the FDA deems acceptable for human consumption.

 - There is no reliable way to determine how long a given dose of Zantac or generic ranitidine has been stored or the conditions under which it has been stored.
-This means that the relative safety of each package of Zantac could vary greatly from one batch to another.
+This means the relative safety of each package of Zantac could vary greatly from one batch to another.

 The FDA also notes that while the chemical compound NDMA is present and harmless in certain types of food and water sources, high levels of NDMA could cause cancer.